xwp/WordPress-Theme-Directory-Slurper/readmes/README.md

 ## What?

-Downloaded plugin readmes will appear here.
+Downloaded theme readmes will appear here.